microsoft/RepoLaunch/README.md

 ### Use RepoLaunch to Create New Software Engineering Benchmarks

-So far the major contribution of RepoLaunch is to create tasks for [SWE-bench-Live](https://github.com/microsoft/SWE-bench-Live), where the creation of SWE-tasks is based purely on scraping GitHub issues and PRs.
-Now SWE-bench-Live datasets have been used for benchmarking of LLMs and coding agents, and training (SFT/RL) of coding LLMs.
+So far the major contribution of RepoLaunch is to build execution environment for [SWE-bench-Live](https://github.com/microsoft/SWE-bench-Live), where the creation of SWE-tasks is based purely on scraping GitHub issues and PRs.
+Now SWE-bench-Live datasets have been used for benchmarking of LLMs and coding agents, and agentic training (SFT/RL) of code LMs.

 We encourage new research projects to design new kinds of SWE-tasks for LLM benchmarking and training, with task creation automated by RepoLaunch.